Ashrynne/dewit-app/README.md

 # To-Do List Web App

 A simple, yet effective tool to manage your daily tasks.
+Not a final version, features and tweaks will be added in the future

 ## Features